comalnik/instant-ngp-helper/README.md

 ```
 python install.py
 ```
 Put your video file in the instant-ngp-helper\instant-ngp\tmp directory.
 Then start a new cmd instance, and run run.py.
-Whem finished the program will ask you to delete everything from the instant-ngp-helper\instant-ngp\tmp directory, so make sure to heve a copy of the video file saved elsewhere.
+When finished the program will ask you to delete everything from the instant-ngp-helper\instant-ngp\tmp directory, so make sure to heve a copy of the video file saved elsewhere.
 ```
 python run.py
 ```